howonlee/howonlee.github.io/_posts/2026-08-20-Use%20Prime%20Numbers%20to%20Schedule%20Repeating%20Tasks.md

 The solution for you, then, is clear, if you have the ability to set the cadences of your work.
 You have to learn to love work at a 2, 3, 5, 7, 11 (day, week, month) cadence, and learn to hate it at a 4, 6, 10, 12 (day, week, month) cadence.
 If you are mathematically more sophisticated, you will recognize that this argument really goes for _pairwise coprimality_, like the Chinese remainder theorem.

-<div id="recurrence-raster" class="recurrence-chart" role="img" aria-label="Recurrence timelines for prime and highly composite task intervals over 120 cycles"></div>
+<div id="recurrence-raster" class="recurrence-chart" role="img" aria-label="Recurrence timelines for prime and composite task intervals over 120 cycles"></div>

-<div id="collision-bars" class="recurrence-chart" role="img" aria-label="Pair collisions for tasks repeating after prime or highly composite numbers of days, weeks, months, and quarters"></div>
+<div id="collision-bars" class="recurrence-chart" role="img" aria-label="Pair collisions for tasks repeating after prime or composite numbers of days, weeks, months, and quarters"></div>

-<div id="lcm-matrices" class="recurrence-chart" role="img" aria-label="Pairwise least common multiple matrices for prime and highly composite recurrence intervals"></div>
+<div id="lcm-matrices" class="recurrence-chart" role="img" aria-label="Pairwise least common multiple matrices for prime and composite recurrence intervals"></div>

 <script>
 (() => {
   "use strict";

   const NS = "http://www.w3.org/2000/svg";
-  const prime = [5, 7, 11, 13, 23, 47];
+  const prime = [2, 3, 5, 7, 11];
-  const composite = [4, 6, 12, 24, 36, 48];
+  const composite = [4, 6, 10, 12];
   const colors = { prime: "#62d6c5", composite: "#ff9d66" };

   function node(name, attrs = {}, content) {